silentalex1/lockpass-ui-/README.md

 # lockpass-ui-
-a project you can lock your pc without turning off your pc
+a project where you can lock your pc without turning off your pc

 # video showcase: https://streamable.com/nvsnpm